-Gershom did not marry until he was forty-three.
-On January 12, 1861 he married Grace Guedalla, Sir Moses's niece.
-Two years later, Gershon passed away from an illness that today would probably be curable.
+Gershom did not marry until he was forty-three!
+On January 12, 1861 he married Grace Guedalla, Sir Moses' niece.
+However, two years later Gershon passed away from an illness that today would probably be curable.

 His death was noted by obituaries in Jewish newspapers on both sides of the Atlantic.
-London's Jewish Chronicle remembered Gershom as an exemplary Jew "who was known in wide circles in both hemispheres; respected by those who either came into contact with him or had the opportunity of observing the rare integrity, candour, dislike of all ostentation, strength of character, and purity of motives and a most enlarged sympathy with everything that was good and noble."
+London's Jewish Chronicle remembered Gershom as an exemplary Jew "who was known in wide circles in both hemispheres; respected by those who either came into contact with him or had the opportunity of observing the rare integrity, candour, dislike of all ostentation, strength of character, and purity of motives ... and a most enlarged sympathy with everything that was good and noble."
+5